Sousse: Live Weather

 we went last November and the weather was lovely,average early 20s,we are going again this november,we enjoyed it so ver...

 The weather in Tunisia can be so hot that you have to find shelter to cool yourself down.
 Coming from Glasgow's wet, win...

-Weather Overview for Sousse
+Weather in Sousse